serengetijade/HTML_CSS/README.md

-# HTMLandCSS
+# HTML-CSS-Projects
-This repository is for .html and .css files and projects.
+This repository is for HTML, CSS, and related projects.